-Communities and Marketing: Do's and Don'ts
+Community Marketing: Do's and Don'ts

-Hanging out in online forums and communities can be an excellent way to validate a startup idea, connect with your first users, and grow your audience.
+Community marketing can be an excellent way to validate a startup idea, connect with your first users, and grow your audience.
 Spending time where your target audience hangs out gives you valuable insights into the headaches and questions they struggle with.
 You can use this insight to improve your product, as well as design content that interests them or helps them solve pain points.

 However, this shouldn’t be the reason you hang out in communities.

 Generally, these are places built to connect and support like-minded people.
 They were not created solely as a marketing channel, and shouldn’t be treated that way.